 Be Aware Of Your Characters That Wear Glasses

 Most writers tend to forget that there are issues that those specific characters can face because they wear glasses.
 For example, what if your character is cooking a stew?
 As they are stirring the pot it wouldn’t be surprising to see that their glasses start to fog up, causing them to be temporarily blind until they move away.
-Or maybe it’s raining and it’s making it difficult for them to see things clearly?
+It can also happen when it’s winter and your character is turning on the hot water to take a shower.
+That will cause their glasses to fog up, just like their bathroom mirror and windows.
+Or maybe the character is outside and it’s raining, which will make it difficult for them to see things clearly.

 Another thing that all people with glasses experience is that they sometimes can’t see where they put their glasses when they took them off, even if it’s out in plain view.
 They either find someone to help them or they have to pat around to find them.
 Other times they’re so experience in wearing glasses that they’ve designated a spot where they always put their glasses when they take them off (or they place their glasses on top of something bright because their glasses are dark and doing so will make it easier to find).
 But that’s depends on your character’s eyesight.
 You need to know what kind of poor eyesight they have in order for you to know what their limitations are.